 Intuitive psychology describes an infant’s ability to understand that other people have their own goals and beliefs.
 For example, psychologists use the “Smarties” test to indicate intuitive psychology in children.

 In the “Smarties” test, a child is given a Smarties candy box and discovers that the box actually contains pencils.
 When asked what their friend will think is in the box, the child, after a certain age, can understand that their friend has their own beliefs and will not know about the pencils.
-Intuitive psychology is an innately human skill, and helps us learn, predict, make decisions, and navigate our environment.
+Intuitive psychology is an innately human skill and helps us learn, predict, make decisions, and navigate our environment.

 Model-based reinforcement learning is a type of causal model that uses rewards, and humans use it often.
 If reinforcement learning rings a bell (no pun intended), you may have heard of Pavlov’s dogs.

-The physiologist Ivan Pavlov conducted a famous experiment in which his dogs were trained to expect food, or positive reinforcement when Pavlov rang a bell.
+The physiologist Ivan Pavlov conducted a famous experiment in which his dogs were trained to expect food, or positive reinforcement, when Pavlov rang a bell.
 Eventually, Pavlov found that the dogs would salivate at the sound of the bell alone.
 In this case, the dogs learned to salivate at the bell sound through a causal model.
 For them, the bell meant food was coming.
 Humans function in a similar way to plan their actions and maximize their rewards.

-The third advantage of human learning discussed by the researchers is our human ability to “learn-to-learn,” or in other words, adapt to our surroundings to understand quickly how to succeed in varying circumstances.
+The third advantage of human learning discussed by the researchers is our human ability to “learn-to-learn” or, in other words, adapt to our surroundings to understand quickly how to succeed in varying circumstances.
 The “Building Machines” article uses the example of the famous MNIST character recognition challenge to support their theory on human excellence in the field of “learning-to-learn.”

 Today, AI still struggles to distinguish handwritten from printed characters.
-And while we have the ability to train AI on large datasets to recognize a majority of characters in a test, the article identifies two reasons why humans still beat AI in character recognition tests (and why that won’t change any time soon):
+Likewise, while we have the ability to train AI on large datasets to recognize a majority of characters in a test, the article identifies two reasons why humans still beat AI in character recognition tests (and why that won’t change any time soon):

-- Humans learn more, faster.
+- Humans learn more faster.
 AI must be trained on datasets with thousands of characters to even come close to human-level performance in character recognition.
-Humans, on the other hand, can learn a lot from a single handwritten character, and even go on to apply our knowledge generally to other similar, handwritten characters.
+Humans, on the other hand, can learn a lot from a single handwritten character and even go on to apply our knowledge generally to other similar, handwritten characters.

 - Humans have the power of inference.
 AI has difficulty with handwritten characters because of the variability with which they appear.
 Handwriting is as unique as each human, and your letter “H” may look completely different from your neighbor’s.
 Humans can process the differences in unique handwriting to infer the identity of the character in front of them, even if it doesn’t look exactly the way they were taught in grade school.

-Efficient Human Learning and AI Applications
+What Are Efficient Human Learning and AI Applications?

 As AI development progresses, researchers continue to use the human mind as inspiration for what AI might eventually become.
 Today, the human brain is already the model for many AI applications.
 Specifically, the “Building Machines” article pinpoints the human abilities of selective attention, working memory, and experience replay as a few areas that are most promising to lend themselves to AI development.